 Yeyian Katana X10 | Core i5 11400F | Nvidia RTX 3060 Ti | 16GB RAM | 500GB SSD |

-This is a great deal for a mid-tier gaming PC, especially when a lot of rigs around this price are delivering you an RTX 3060.
-The Core i5 is still a real solid CPU today, and that RTX 3060 Ti is probably the best mainstream GPU of Nvidia's last generation of cards.
-You also get a full 16GB RAM and a 500GB NVMe SSD... to which you'll probably want to add a little more storage to down the line.
+This is a great deal for a mid-tier gaming PC, especially when many rigs around this price are delivering you an RTX 3060.
+The Core i5 is still a solid CPU today, and the RTX 3060 Ti is probably the best mainstream GPU of Nvidia's last generation of cards.
+You also get a full 16GB RAM and a 500GB NVMe SSD... which you'll probably want to give a little more storage down the line.

 It's been a while since we spotted some really good cheap gaming PC deals (opens in new tab).
 Just when I was getting worried, this Katana X10 gaming desktop deal for $1082 on Newegg (opens in new tab), as if it heard my cries, popped up out of nowhere.
 PC gaming deals are back, baby.

 An Intel Core i5 CPU and an RTX 3060 Ti GPU combo keep the Katana sharp (hah), along with 16GB of DDR4 RAM.
 This team-up delivers excellent 1080p performance on high settings and beyond.
 DLSS (opens in new tab)will be your best friend, as it will squeeze out a couple of extra frames from games that support it.

 The Intel Core i5 11400F (opens in new tab) is one of the best 11th gen desktop CPUs for gaming.
 It punches above its weight class in terms of performance and is priced well at the moment.